nodeshift/nodejs-reference-architecture/docs/operations/problem-determination.md

     and [Flame](https://clinicjs.org/flame/)

 It may be difficult to investigate performance issues in the production system.
-Once you have identified that there is a problem, being able to recreate in another environment make it much easier.
+Once you have identified that there is a problem, being able to recreate in another environment, that is similar to the production, make it much easier.
 The team has had success using [goreplay](https://github.com/buger/goreplay) as well as [Autocannon](https://www.npmjs.com/package/autocannon) to generate load in test environments in order to reproduce issue seen in production.